Straits Times: ST Lifestyle Sunday 17 June 2007

 Live jazz band lovers will adore this psychedelic-coloured restaurant-bar frequented by office workers in the area.
 Local musicians perform in the evenings, while customers enjoy their dinner amid quirky decor, which includes a giant palm-shaped chair.
 Its bubbly owner, Ms Aileen Tan, is

+a raconteur who provides perfect company.
 She says: 'There is a magical kampung charm here that you just can't find anywhere else.
 I think that alone will attract people to come.

 CALL it the Kampong that has gone Glam.